Open For Business

 Join Mayor Acquanetta Warren as she explores Fontana’s local businesses to showcase their products and services.

-Acquanetta Warren was sworn in as Fontana’s first female and first African American Mayor in December, 2010.
+Acquanetta Warren was sworn in as Fontana’s first female and first African American Mayor in December, 2010 and was re-elected in 2014.
 She was appointed to the Fontana City Council as a City Council Member on December 17, 2002 and was re-elected in 2004 and 2008.
-Mayor Warren’s term will expire in 2014.
+Mayor Warren’s term will expire in 2018.

 Prior to her appointment, Ms. Warren served as Co-Chairperson of the City of Fontana General Plan Advisory Committee and Chairperson of the citizen Village of Heritage Development Landscape Committee.